 As Canadians stare down the barrel of at least another 3 months of deep winter, many will be considering borrowing other, more balmy countries’ weather for a week or two to get a shot of vitamin D to give a morale boost.
 People choose their sunny destinations for all kinds of reasons like for their beaches and water sports, their tropical forests for hikes and wildlife spotting, their history and culture, and their delicious food.
 If you’re planning a beach vacation, one other thing you could consider is choosing a destination that takes sustainability and ocean conservation seriously, and making sure you’re well equipped to reduce your vacation footprint.

 What types of negative impacts are we talking about?
 The list is sadly very long.
-Sunscreen polluting coral reefs, an increased demand on seafood from tourism causing overfishing or illegal fishing to meet demand, increased vessel traffic and ocean noise displacing or even causing strikes on marine mammals, and increased demand for unique marine products like shells or coral jewelry causing over-harvests and habitat destruction.
+Sunscreen polluting coral reefs, an increased demand on seafood from tourism causing overfishing or illegal fishing to meet demand, increased vessel traffic and ocean noise displacing or even causing strikes on marine mammals, and increased demand for unique marine products like shells or coral jewelry causing over-harvests and habitat destruction and leaving a shabby vacation footprint.
 Then back on land coastal development of hotels or other infrastructure often results in removal of important ecosystems like mangrove forests, disturbance of wildlife areas such as sea turtle nesting beaches, or degradation of coral reef structures.
 When you add the rapidly growing problem of resorts, restaurants and convenience stores using and disposing of tonnes of single-use plastic water bottles, cups, straws and other disposable products, the impacts to our oceans from tourism can be overwhelming for local communities and local ecosystems alike.

 But there are lots of ways to visit and appreciate beautiful ocean destinations without contributing to those problems.
 Here are some top tips for greener travel and vacations.